 It may also be able to pursue compensation under a negligence-based theory.
 To show negligence, it’s necessary to prove that the person responsible for the dog did not exercise reasonable care to keep others safe.

-In other words, that the owner breached a duty of care and caused your injuries.
+In other words, you must prove that the owner breached a duty of care and caused your injuries.
 For example, if the owner failed to keep a dangerous dog confined and it attacked you, the dog owner may have been negligent.

 Dog bites victims don’t have unlimited time to act.
-The personal injury statute of limitations in Massachusetts gives you three years to file a lawsuit if you were injured by a dog.
+Massachusetts’s personal injury statute of limitations gives you three years to file a lawsuit if you were injured by a dog.

 To start the legal process, all you have to do is call Sweeney Merrigan Law, LLP and arrange a free case review.
 We’ll answer any questions you have and make sure you meet the filing deadlines.